How To Crowdfund A Business

 3. Survey The Equity Crowdfunding Sites

 Making the right choice about which equity crowdfunding site to go with is incredibly crucial.
 I’ve written a full guide to equity crowdfunding platform selection here.
 In summary, the choices that are open to you are based on where your company is located.
 If you’re in the UK, you can use a UK equity crowdfunding platform, but you probably can’t use a USA equity crowdfunding platform.
-I have also compiled this list of the world’s best equity crowdfunding sites, ordered by country.
+I have also compiled this list of the world’s best equity crowdfunding sites.

 Get clear on what each platform can bring to the table.
 In particular, how big is their investor base, and will they have interest in investing in a company like yours?
 You want to use a platform with its own investors – new investors, beyond those that you bring yourself.
 Crowdfunding platforms are meant to be a two-sided marketplace.
 The smaller platforms simply do not offer this, meaning you’ll effectively have to do most of the work.